yuhaozhangusc/yuhaozhangusc.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in University of Southern California, 2024-????
+* Ph.D in Computational Biology and Bioinformatics, University of Southern California, 2024-???? (hope to graduate)
 * B.S. & B.Eng. in Bioinformatics & Computer Science, Huazhong University of Science and Technology, 2020-2024

 Work experience